 Step 2 – Create Your Variations CSV ↑ Back to top

 Create your CSV using the sample – we have created a sample for you to use.
-This CSV will map your variations to your original product.
+Then add the columns required for Variations as shown here.
 You can find a complete list of variations columns in the column reference document.

 If you are planning to import product images for your variations, be sure to read this FAQ.

 To map your variations to a product, you must include the ID in the post_parent column or the SKU in the parent_sku, of the parent product.
 This will tell the importer which product your item is a variation of.